Update you browser

 Based on the CLIMAVORE research, the RCA needs to consider how we approach the new seasons of climate change through our catering.

 The RCA outsources its catering provision and embeds sustainability into contracts, in line with the Responsible Procurement Policy.
-Sustainability standards are embedded into tender specification and evaluation criteria.
-Catering services suppliers must support our overarching environmental principles by:
+Sustainability standards are embedded into tender specification and evaluation criteria, and Key Performance Indicators relative to environmental sustainability are embedded in the contract.

-• Committing to sustainability in their operations
+• Committing to sustainability in their operations.

-• Reducing their greenhouse gas emissions towards a committed net zero target
+• Reducing their greenhouse gas emissions towards a committed net zero target.

-• Operating an accredited Environmental Management System, for example ISO 14001
+• Operating an accredited Environmental Management System, for example ISO 14001.

-• Working with their supply chain to further make environmental improvements
+• Working with their supply chain to further make environmental improvements.

 Monitoring and reporting